 The Intergenerational Program helps to bridge generational gaps by fostering understanding and building respect between generations.
-The Prince Charles Hospital Early Education Centre is proudly partnered with Tricare Stafford Lakes.
+The Prince Charles Hospital Early Education Centre is proudly partnered with Tricare Stafford Lakes and The Old People’s Mental Health Fellowship Group.
 Every couple of months the children visit residents at the nursing home and visa-versa, where they participate in a range of activities including singing, arts and crafts and gardening.

 We believe food ingredients should come from the kitchen, not from a lab.
 From this belief came the inspiration to open our own production kitchen, the Healthy Cooking Company.
 We aim to create and promote natural and wholesome food with a number of health benefits: